 Buying a projector doesn’t have to be hard

-While we don’t sell projectors or recommend specific models, here is the short and sweet way to find a great projector.
+While we don’t sell projectors, here is the short and sweet way to find a great projector.

 How to Use projectorcentral.com to Find a Projector

 - Select your desired Aspect Ratio

 - Sort by Price